Geography of China: Eastern China

 The Taihang Mountains form the western side of the triangular North China Plain.
 The other two sides are the Pacific coast to the east and the Yangtze River to the southwest.
 The vertices of this triangle are Beijing to the north, Shanghai to the southeast, and Yichang to the southwest.
 This alluvial plain, fed by the Yellow and Yangtze Rivers, is one of the most heavily populated regions of China.
 The only mountains in the plain are the Taishan in Shandong and Dabie Mountains of Anhui.

 Beijing, at the north tip of the North China Plain, is shielded by the intersection of the Taihang and Yan Mountains.
 Further north are the drier grasslands of the Inner Mongolian Plateau, traditionally home to pastoralists.
 To the south are agricultural regions, traditionally home to sedentary populations.
-The Great Wall of China was built in the mountains across the mountains that mark the southern edge of the Inner Mongolian Plateau.
+The Great Wall of China was built across the mountains that mark the southern edge of the Inner Mongolian Plateau.
 The Ming-era walls run over 2000 km east to west from Shanhaiguan on the Bohai coast to the Hexi Corridor in Gansu.